Spenc3rB/YDWG-02-C2/README.md

 > As mentioned in chapter `IV.
 Configuration of Application Protocols` the YDGW-02 "With the factory settings, Gateway has the Server #1 enabled and pre-configured to use TCP port 1456 and the NMEA 0183 data protocol.."

-This means by default we gain access to unencrypted NMEA 0183, which contains things like positioning, gps data, navigation info, wind and weather, heading and compass, and AIS target info.
+This means by default we gain access to **unencrypted** NMEA 0183 data that can be exfiltrated.
+This data can contain things like positioning, gps data, navigation info, wind and weather, heading and compass, and AIS target info.
+However, it's not completely insecure by default.
+You cannot send data to the device, unless the user has set the device to bidirectional communication.
+Still this is very likely, as the documentation states, `"Note that Gateway server port must be configured to work in both directions («Transmit
+Only» in factory settings) to allow control of autopilot from the application."`.

-If any other servers are turned on, data can be sent or received, based on the configuration by the user.
+If any other servers are turned on, data can be sent or received, **completely unauthenticated**, based on the configuration by the user.

-An example of what was used to send data to the device can be seen in the [test-nmea0183spoofer-default.sh](./assets/software/test-nmea0183spoofer-default.sh) file.
-The device converts the messages to NMEA 2000, and sends them out on the CAN bus, as seen in the [test-nmea0183spoofer-default.sh-results.txt](./assets/software/test-nmea0183spoofer-default.sh-results.txt) file.
-You can see that the source address stays the same (0x43).
+An example of what was used to send data to the device can be seen in the [test-nmea0183spoofer.sh](./assets/software/test-nmea0183spoofer.sh) file.
+The device converts the messages to NMEA 2000, and sends them out on the CAN bus, as seen in the [test-nmea0183spoofer.sh-results.txt](./assets/software/logs/test-nmea0183spoofer.sh-results.txt) file.
+You can see that the source address stays the same (0x43) but is still dynamically changed, and is currently considered undeterministic.

-Another script is also used to extensively test the default TCP port on 1456, and it is called [nmea0183-demo.sh](./assets/software/nmea0183-demo.sh).
+Another script is also used to extensively test the TCP port on 1456, and it is called [nmea0183-demo.sh](./assets/software/nmea0183-demo.sh).
 A converted output of the candump log can be seen in the [canboat-output-0183.txt](./assets/software/logs/canboat-output-0183.txt) file.
-If you have physical access to the N2K bus, it can be seen that the YDWG-02 also allows for sending AIS messages on the bus:

 ```
 1970-01-01-00:00:20.347 4  67 255 129038 AIS Class A Position Report:  Message ID = Scheduled Class A position report; Repeat Indicator = Initial; User ID = "244698076"; Longitude = 19.9172333; Latitude = 51.2296366; Position Accuracy = High; RAIM = not in use; Time Stamp = 48; COG = 110.7 deg; SOG = 0.00 m/s; Communication State = 00 00 00; AIS Transceiver information = Channel A VDL reception; Heading = Unknown; Rate of Turn = 0.000 deg/s; Nav Status = Under way using engine; Special Maneuver Indicator = Not available; Sequence ID = Unknown